-Stacked vs. Unstacked Auto Insurance: The Advantages (and Disadvantages)
+Stacked vs. Unstacked Auto Insurance: Advantages and Disadvantages

-Stacked insurance only becomes a good idea if you are in an accident where you are not at fault if the other driver who caused the accident does not have insurance, and if the damage to you or your vehicle exceeds the uninsured motorist coverage you have purchased on one of your vehicles.
+Here's a situation in which it could be important.
+Imagine this example: You are in an accident where you are not at fault, the other driver who caused the accident does not have insurance, and the damage to you or your vehicle exceeds the uninsured motorist coverage you have purchased on one of your vehicles.

 If you have purchased uninsured or underinsured motorist coverage on multiple vehicles, you will be covered up to a certain limit on each vehicle.
 But what if you are in an accident that causes $150,000 worth of damage and your coverage limit was $100,000?

 If you only own one vehicle that has uninsured motorist coverage, you are on the hook for this damage.
 If you own two vehicles with unstacked motorist coverage, you are also out of luck.

 But if you have stacked your auto insurance coverage, you can “borrow” from the other vehicle’s coverage, and you won’t have to pay a penny out of pocket.

 What Is Uninsured/Underinsured Motorist Coverage?

 According to a 2017 report, one in eight drivers does not have car insurance.
 Uninsured motorist coverage protects you from paying the price.

 If a driver without insurance causes an accident, uninsured motorist coverage pays what the other party’s insurance should have paid, had the other party’s insurance existed.
 This sort of policy covers bodily injury and—depending on the policy—can also cover the damaged property.